brian14708/wh-briefings/speeches-remarks/2021-03/2021-03-26-statement-by-president-biden-on-the-attack-on-the-right-to-vote-in-georgia.md

 modified_time: 2021-03-26 14:40:40-04:00
 permalink: https://www.whitehouse.gov/briefing-room/speeches-remarks/2021/03/26/statement-by-president-biden-on-the-attack-on-the-right-to-vote-in-georgia/
 published_time: 2021-03-26 14:40:39-04:00
-title: Statement by President Biden on the Attack on the Right to Vote in Georgia
+title: "Statement by President\_Biden on the Attack on the Right to Vote in\_Georgia"
 ---

 More Americans voted in the 2020 elections than any election in our